uzkent/Person_Recognition/README.md

-The deep learning model refered by ZFNet [1] (improved version of the AlexNet) is used as the model to transfer learning from.
+The deep learning model refered by ZFNet [1] (improved version of the AlexNet) is used as the model to transfer AlexNet weights.
 We fine-tune this model on person recognition challegne.
 To do this, the ZFNet is trained on the different parts of human body to learn contextual features.
 We fine-tune ZFNet on four different parts of human body.

   1. Extended Head Area
   2. Upper Half Body Area
   3. Global Full Body Area.
   4. Full Scene Area.

 The fine-tuning is performed on the People in Photo Albums Dataset (PIPA) [2].
+To fine-tune ZFNet, we assign zero learning rates to all the layers other than the final classification layer.
+Also, to fine-tune ZFNet, we could reduce the learning rates of those layers instead of making them zero.

 [1] - Zeiler, Matthew D., and Rob Fergus.
 "Visualizing and understanding convolutional networks."
 In European conference on computer vision, pp. 818-833.
 Springer International Publishing, 2014.